Athens in spring: where to go for quieter streets, cafés and local areas

 Let’s say it straight: not every rooftop needs a DJ and €14 cocktails.
 And not every wine bar needs to be a “scene.”
 If you're the kind of person who prefers a view you can actually enjoy (with space to think, talk, or just sit quietly for a while).
 Athens has a few places that deliver.
 Especially in spring, when the air stays soft into the evening and the city lights feel like part of the skyline.

-Here’s where to go when you want a glass of wine, a decent view, and no pressure to perform.
+Here’s where to go when you want a glass of wine, a decent view, and the big city vibe.

 Couleur Locale: Casual Rooftop with a Real View